 Below are also a few suggestions for low-cost shared web hosts that offer the server environment required for Omeka.

-- Reclaim Hosting: http://reclaimhosting.com/ offers one-click Omeka installation, with support for other open-source software platforms.
+- Reclaim Hosting: https://reclaimhosting.com/ offers one-click Omeka and Omeka S installations, with support for other open-source software platforms.

 Others follow in alphabetical order: